 Beta exam results

-After the beta period closes, we statistically analyse the data to evaluate the performance of each question.
+After the beta period closes, we statistically analyze the data to evaluate the performance of each question.
 We also read and evaluate all comments provided during the beta exam.

 Passing the beta exam